-We have four fully funded projects available for October 2023 start (providing three and a half years stipend at the UKRI recommended rate and fees).
+We have four fully funded projects available for September 2024 start (providing three and a half years stipend at the UKRI recommended rate and fees).
 We also have projects available to applicants with their own funding (for example, through a scholarship).
 There are a wide range of scholarships and studentships available to international (including EU) and UK students.
-All projects are open to both UK and international applicants.

 Entry requirements